percy/percy-migrate-sdk/README.md

 ## What does it do?

 This automates the following steps necessary to migrate your SDK to the latest version.
-In fact, each step can be performed manually without this tool to acheive the same outcome.
+In fact, each step can be performed manually without this tool to achieve the same outcome.

 1. Attempts to detect your SDK by examining your project's dependencies.
 2. Installs `@percy/cli` to your project (and uninstalls `@percy/agent` if present).